cavaunpeu/willwolf.io-source/content/articles/soft-power-in-the-age-of-generative-models.md

 Truly impactful generative models, and Trump’s exit from office, will soon collide head-on.

-At this point, the United States—with its tarnished reputation, exorbitant military budget, longstanding technical leadership and forever proactive drive—will be sitting on transformative communications technology and a clear-cut mission: rebuild its image abroad.
+At this point, the United States—with its blemished reputation, exorbitant military budget[^12], longstanding technical leadership[^13] and forever proactive drive—will be sitting on transformative media tech and a clear-cut mission: rebuild its image at home and abroad.

 *To this effect, I predict that the United States will soon make a concerted investment in generative models for soft power at true scale.*

 Here’s what this might look like.

-## Soft power through media in the age of generative models
+## Soft power through media, in the age of generative models

-The two keys areas on which generative models will make impact are state-to-public, and state-to-individual media.
+The two keys areas which generative models will impact are state-to-public, and state-to-individual media.

 ### State-to-public media

 Current examples of state-to-public soft power media, like Presidential addresses to the American people, English-language CNN news broadcasts to foreign viewers, and front-line conflict reporting will see their use both quickened and expanded by generative models.

-Presently, Presidential addresses to the American people happen once every few weeks or months.
-Conversely, Donald Trump writes on Twitter hourly.
-With generative models, the text of a given tweet will be used to *instantaneously* generate a video of him reciting the words instead.
-Americans at large devour Trump’s media appearances; if a generated video legitimately looks and sounds just like him, they’re likely to devour it as well.
+Presently, Presidential addresses happen once every few weeks or months.
+Conversely, Donald Trump writes on [Twitter](https://twitter.com/realDonaldTrump) hourly.
+With generative models, the next President will *instantaneously* generate videos of herself reciting the tweet instead.
+Americans at large devour the President's tweets; if a generated video legitimately looks and sounds just like her, they’re likely to devour it as well.

-Sponsorship deals, like [Lebrons’ lifetime appointment](https://www.espn.com/nba/story/_/id/14314807/lebron-james-signs-life-deal-nike) with Nike, will expand to include the right to generate content with the athlete’s likeness as well.
-Politicians will travel less to campaign; they’ll instead send generated holograms—of them, their spouses, their key supporters—to campaign instead—each one personalized to the venue in question.
+Sponsorship deals, like [Lebrons’ lifetime appointment](https://www.espn.com/nba/story/_/id/14314807/lebron-james-signs-life-deal-nike) with Nike, will crucially expand to include the right to generate content with the athlete’s likeness.
+Politicians will travel less to campaign; instead, they’ll send generated holograms—of them, their spouses, their key supporters—to campaign instead—each one personalized to the venue in question.

-Finally, a generative model will be trained to ingest footage of an event—for example, an [attack](https://www.cnn.com/2019/09/14/middleeast/yemen-houthi-rebels-drone-attacks-saudi-aramco-intl/index.html) on a Saudi oil refinery—and produce text describing that event.
-This text will be used to generate a news report.
-Humans won’t be on the front line to capture this footage either; why not send a drone?
+Finally, a generative model will be trained to ingest footage of world events—for example, the [attack](https://www.cnn.com/2019/09/14/middleeast/yemen-houthi-rebels-drone-attacks-saudi-aramco-intl/index.html) on the Saudi oil refinery—and produce text describing what happened.
+This text will then be used to generate a news report.
+Humans won’t be on the front line to capture this footage either; why not send a drone instead?

 ### State-to-individual media

 Microsoft’s Xiaoice demonstrates the enormous traction of personalized chatbots.
-From here, the jump to a state-built, propaganda-(subtly)-infused chatbot is small.
+From here, the jump to state-built, propaganda-(subtly)-infused chatbots is small.

 In general, the public distrusts governments; to this effect, humanitarian missions are typically run by NGOs.
-As such, states will deploy such chatbots on behalf of related entities: tourism boards, online universities, cultural centers, etc.
+As such, states will deploy these chatbots on behalf of related entities: tourism boards, online universities, cultural centers, etc.

-Finally, current state-to-individual media is largely *unidirectional*: media is sent from the former to the latter, and never the reverse.
-Chatbots powered by generative models, however, will solicit feedback from their viewer in a personalized way; for example, “Are you enjoying this media?
+Finally, current state-to-individual media is largely *unidirectional*: media is sent from the former to the latter, and rarely vice versa.
+Chatbots powered by generative models, however, will solicit *feedback* from their viewer in a personalized way; for example, “Are you enjoying this media?
 What do you like about American schools as compared to your own?
 What do you think about democracy?”

-In the same way that the Chinese government *passively* learns about its citizens by [monitoring WeChat data](http://harvardpolitics.com/world/wechat-the-people-technology-and-social-control-in-china/), generative models will *actively* solicit information re the efficacy of their soft power plays.
+In the same way that the Chinese government *passively* learns about its citizens by [monitoring WeChat data](http://harvardpolitics.com/world/wechat-the-people-technology-and-social-control-in-china/), generative models will *actively solicit information* re the efficacy of their soft power plays.
 Then, like a savvy marketer, they’ll double down on the stuff that works best.

 ## Conclusion